-1. Abrogation of the moral law of God.-The Roman Pontiffs arrogate and exercise the authority arbitrarily to dictate all doctrines of faith, and all principles of morals; so as to invalidate the laws of God, and to sanction every species of crime.
+1. Abrogation of the moral law of God .- The Roman Pontiffs arrogate and exercise the authority arbitrarily to dictate all doctrines of faith, and all principles of morals; so as to invalidate the laws of God, and to sanction every species of crime.
 That plenitude of power they have exhibited by granting dispensations for every sin, especially for the violation of treaties, covenants, promises, and oaths.
 They have also legalized marriages which are prohibited by the divine mandate, and have dissolved those which the oracles of God approve.
 By their bulls, servants are discharged from their fidelity; subjects from their obedience; and friends and relatives from their reciprocal obligations.
 They have also issued canons and decrees which destroy all the bonds that unite parents and children, exempting the latter from their duty, and exterminating in both all natural affection and attachment.
-Four examplars will demonstrate that Popery is incurably inimical to mankind in their social conlegate, Cardinal Julian, and commanded Ladislaus to break the The king pleaded his oath: but the Pope absolved him for his periury; and the war was renewed.
-In the year 1444. a direful battle was fought near Varna.
-It is narrated, that Amurath in the midst of the conflict, and when his army appeared to be almost certain of defeat, took the treaty from his bosom, and elevating it towards heaven, exclaimed-"Behold. thou crucified Christ, this is the league which thy Christians. in thy name, made with me: and which without any cause they have violated.
-If thou be a God, as they say, and as we dream. revenge the wrong done unto thy name and unto me: and show thy power upon thy perjured people, who by their deeds deny thee their God!"-The Panist army was utterly discomfited.
+Four examplars will demonstrate that Popery is incurably inimical to mankind in their social connection.

+A peace was made between Ladislaus IV. king of Hungary, and Amurath the Turkish sultan.
+Pope Eugenius sent his legate, Cardinal Julian, and commanded Ladislaus to break the treaty.
+The king pleaded his oath; but the Pope absolved him for his perjury; and the war was renewed.
+In the year 1444, a direful battle was fought near Varna.
+It is narrated, that Amurath in the midst of the conflict, and when his army appeared to be almost certain of defeat, took the treaty from his bosom, and elevating it towards heaven, exclaimed-"Behold, thou crucified Christ, this is the league which thy Christians, in thy name, made with me; and which without any cause they have violated.
+If thou be a God, as they say, and as we dream, revenge the wrong done unto thy name and unto me; and show thy power upon thy perjured people, who by their deeds deny thee their God!"-The Papist army was utterly discomfited.
 Ladislaus himself was slain.
 The renowned Hunniades was captured by the Turks.
 Hungary was ruined, so that it has never recovered that disaster.
 The Greek empire was extirpated: for Constantinople was vanquished, and became the seat of the Western Mohammedan apostacy.
-An epitaph was written for Ladislaus, admonishing the readers of it, "not to infringe" their oaths;" and recording the fact, that "the Turks swaved in Hungary because the Roman Pontiff had coerced him to break the treaty" which he had made with Amurath.-Spanheim Cent.
+An epitaph was written for Ladislaus, admonishing the readers of it, "not to infringe their oaths;" and recording the fact, that "the Turks swayed in Hungary because the Roman Pontiff had coerced him to break the treaty" which he had made with Amurath.-Spanheim Cent.
 XV.